 In this example, we have .
 The hypotenuse of the triangle shown in Figure 5.3 is the resultant force, or net force.
 It is a vector.
 To find its magnitude (the size of the vector, without regard to direction), we use the rule given in Vectors, taking the square root of the sum of the squares of the components:

 The direction is given by

 measured from the positive x-axis, as shown in the free-body diagram in Figure 5.3(b).

 Let’s suppose the ice skaters now push the third ice skater with and .
 What is the resultant of these two forces?
 We must recognize that force is a vector; therefore, we must add using the rules for vector addition:

 Find the magnitude and direction of the net force in the ice skater example just given.

-View this interactive simulation to learn how to add vectors.
+Engage the Phet simulation below to learn how to add vectors.
 Drag vectors onto a graph, change their length and angle, and sum them together.
 The magnitude, angle, and components of each vector can be displayed in several formats.